You finished your project, now what?

 It’s not easy to write a project objective, and it’ll take time for you to get in the groove of writing these for your projects.
 That’s ok!
 Check out these three examples of good and bad objectives to help you write your own:

 This project objective is missing many important characteristics.
 Though this objective is measurable, achievable, and realistic, it’s not specific or time-bound.
 When should the home page be live?
 What should the redesign focus on?

 This project objective is solid.
 It’s specific (create net-new home page assets and copy), measurable (launch refreshed, customer-centric home page), achievable and realistic (focusing on four customer stories and use cases), and time bound (by the end of Q2).

 Though this project objective is more specific than the previous bad example, it’s still lacking several important characteristics.
 This objective is measurable (by 5%), but it’s not specific or time-bound, since we don’t specify what “sustainability” means or by when the production process should improve.
 As a result, we don’t really know if it’s achievable or realistic.

 Believe it or not, most personal project objectives aren’t specific or measurable.
 That’s because we have a hard time turning success metrics inwards, onto ourselves.
 But in order to know if we improved and achieved our personal goals, we need to create a clearer project objective.

-Here, we have a project objective that checks all of the right boxes: it’s specific (get at least a 4/5), measurable (4/5), achievable and realistic (4/5 gives us room for any unanticipated difficulties), and time-bound (in 2021).Try goals with Asana for free
+Here, we have a project objective that checks all of the right boxes: it’s specific (get at least a 4/5), measurable (4/5), achievable and realistic (4/5 gives us room for any unanticipated difficulties), and time-bound (in 2021).Set and achieve goals with Asana

 Setting a project objective can help your team gain clarity, align on work, and get more work done.
 But remember: project objectives are just one part of your overall project plan.
 To learn more about how you can increase clarity and alignment during the project planning stage, read our guide to writing project plans.